a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 }
 ```

-Whew, what a weird looking class.
 What is going on here?
 Well, the result is that the actual call to the `Cat` class's
 constructor is now abstracted away behind the builder's `build` method.
 This class as a result of its structure allows us to create a new
 `Cat` in a much cleaner way: